juandpinto/thesis-manuscript/source/12_methods.md

         '/he/0/1278351/3777598.xml': 1}
 ```

-Throughout the rest of the script, this nested dictionary serves as the basis for all of the calculations needed.
+Throughout the rest of the script, this nested dictionary serves as the basis for all of the necessary calculations.

 ## Calculations

 For each lemma, the FDOSH includes three measures: frequency, range, and dispersion.
-It uses dispersion as its sorting value.
-Though the theoretical underpinnings of each have already been discussed in the [*objective design*](#objective-design) section of the previous chapter, I will here give a brief reminder of what each measure is and explain how it is calculated.
+Dispersion is used as the sorting value.
+Though the theoretical underpinnings of each have already been discussed in the [*objective design*](#objective-design) section of the previous chapter, I will here give a brief reminder of what each measure is and explain how it is calculated by the `create-freq-list.py` script.
 Range will be addressed afterward in the (*sort and export*)[#sort-and-export] section, since the script calculates it on the spot as the list is created.

 ### Frequency {#methods-frequency}